Build your first app using C#

 Set up your administrator account.
 After you finish, the following screen appears:

 Sign in to Teams using the administrator account you set up.
 Verify that you've the Upload a custom app option in Teams.

 If you wish to host your app or access resources in Azure, you must have an Azure subscription.
 Create a free account before you begin.

-Now you’ve got all tools and set up your account.
+Now you've got all the tools to set up your account.
 Next, let's set up your development environment and start building!
-Select the app you want to do first
+Select the app you want to create first.

 Create project workspace for your tab app using C#